 How This Program Is Offered

-This is offered in an accelerated format.
-The Blended Options courses are organized into manageable eight-week segments that meet during evening hours and online.
+Courses are organized into manageable eight-week segments that meet during evening hours and online.

 What Makes This Program Unique

 - Practice learned skills in K-12 settings throughout the program.
 Area public school sites provide practicum experience in the third and fourth semesters.

 - Upon completion, graduates are eligible to apply for a Short Term Substitute Teacher License and begin instruction as a substitute teacher in the classroom.

 - Earn embedded credentials in Inclusion and Instructional Strategies along the way as you complete your degree.

 - Work as a paraeducator in pre-K through grade 12 settings, or take your career a step further to earn a bachelor's degree and become a licensed teacher.

 For the courses you’ll take, semester sequence, pathways and course descriptions, view the program catalog page.